enasequence/ena-browser-documentation/help_and_guides/sars-cov-2-submissions.rst

 Submitting Linked Human and Viral Datasets
 ==========================================
 For linked human and viral data submissions please contact virus-dataflow@ebi.ac.uk.
 Viral data should be submitted to ENA, with the corresponding human data being submitted to the `European Genome Phenome Archive (EGA) <https://www.ebi.ac.uk/ega/home>`_.
 The viral and human samples registered during each submission will reference each other to support data discovery and interoperability.
-This requires registration of three types of samples:
+This will involve the three types of samples below, but only two require user registration:

-1. Sample representing the human donor, registered at EGA.
-2. Human sample, registered at EGA.
+1. Human sample, registered at EGA.
+2. Minimal metadata sample representing the human donor, automatically created at EGA upon registration of 1.
 3. Viral sample, registered at ENA.

-The sample representing the human donor (1) must be registered first as the human and viral samples (2 and 3) will reference this.
-Samples 2 and 3 do not need to be registered in order.
-To assist in linking data, the relevant biosample accessions should be provided when contacting virus-dataflow@ebi.ac.uk.
+Samples 1 and 3 can be registered in any order, and Sample 2 will be used to link across human and viral datasets.
+To assist in this, the relevant biosample accessions should be provided to each archive.\

+If you have any questions regarding linked datasets please contact virus-dataflow@ebi.ac.uk.

 Release of Data
 ===============